 The biggest challenge for most organisations isn't raising overall levels of motivation, it's correcting imbalances in the underlying motivational factors

-There is a degree of internal correlation between the factors which drive the foundational, individual and collective dimensions and there is also some correlation between the three dimensions and overall measures of life and work satisfaction and work performance.
+There is a degree of internal correlation between the factors which drive the foundational, individual and collective dimensions and there is also some correlation between the three dimensions as well as with overall measures of life and work satisfaction and work performance.
 However, the dynamics of how these interact are where it gets interesting.
 Our research shows how, below a certain level, the foundations dominate and the impact of changes in the higher order dimensions is minimal.
 However, beyond a certain level, the importance of the foundations wanes and individual and collective motivation become the main drivers of performance.

-Our research suggests that the biggest challenge for most organisations is not raising overall levels across the three dimensions but correcting imbalances between them.
+The biggest challenge for most organisations is not raising overall levels across the three dimensions but correcting imbalances between them.
 Organisations which score poorly across the three dimensions usually know things are going wrong; they are typically failing on many metrics, not just motivation.
-However, many organisations display imbalances between dimensions, particularly their individual and collective motivation levels.
+However, many organisations display imbalances between dimensions, particularly the individual and collective motivation levels.
 These organisations often appear to be performing reasonably well on the surface but are, in fact, operating considerably below potential.
 An organisation which is high on individual but low on collective motivation may achieve short term goals, but is dysfunctional, often pulling in several different directions, experiencing unconstructive internal competition and will often have high staff turnover.
 An organisation high on collective motivation but low on individual motivation may seem like a nice place to work, but people are probably coasting and not fulfilling their potential.

 The Motivation Metrics framework allows an organisation to map motivation across the three dimensions and their nine supporting factors.
 This enables it to identify the imbalances and the resulting behaviours which may be inhibiting progress and to design targeted interventions to drive superior results.